Jean Rhys, Author of Wide Sargasso Sea

 - Let Them Call it Jazz and Other Stories, 1995

 Biographies and autobiographies

-- My Hero: Jean Rhys
+- Jean Rhys Letters 1931–1966

 Her historical fiction A House Near Luccoli, which is set in 17th century Genoa and imagines an intimacy with the charismatic composer Alessandro Stradella, and its sequel To A Strange Somewhere Fled, which takes place in late Restoration England, were published by All Things That Matter Press, as were her Kindle short stories, The Snow White Gift and The Library Next Door.
-Diane has done the artwork for both her novels’ book covers, and published an illustrated poetry flower journal, A Friendship with Flowers.
-Visit her on the web at at DM Denton Author & Artist and BardessMDenton.
+She is also the author of Without the Veil Between, a novel about Anne Brontë.